AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 The prefix and the name that are potential aliases are called the *potentially aliased parts* of the potentially overlapping names.

+.. index:: reachable part

+An object O1 is said to be a *reachable part* of an object O2 if:

+- O1 is a part of O2; or
+- O1 is a reachable part of the object designated by (the value of) an access-valued part of O2.

+A path is said to denote a reachable part of an object, if it is the path extracted from a name which denotes this reachable part.

-A name that denotes a managed object can be in one of the following ownership states: Unrestricted, Observed, Borrowed, or Moved.
+A path can be marked by one of the following *ownership markers* for this object: Persistent, Observed, Borrowed, or Moved.
-A name that denotes an object which is not managed but is used as a prefix of a reference to the Access attribute or as the first parameter of a call to a traversal function can also be in the Unrestricted, Observed, Borrowed, or Moved state.
+Due to aliasing, there can be several paths denoting a given object, with different associated markers.

-A given name may take on different states at different points in the program.
-For example, within a block_statement which declares an observer (observers have not been defined yet), a name might have a state of Observed while having a state of Unrestricted immediately before and immediately after the block_statement.
-[Redundant: This is a compile-time notion;
-no object-to-state mapping of any sort is maintained at runtime.]
+A given path cannot have more than one marker at a given program point, but it may have different markers at different points in the program.
+For example, within a block_statement which declares a borrower (borrowers have not been defined yet), the path extracted from the borrowed name will be marked as Borrowed, while it will have no marks immediately before and immediately after the block_statement.
+[Redundant: This is a compile-time notion; no mapping of any sort is maintained at runtime.]

-In the Unrestricted state, no additional restrictions are imposed on the use of the name.
-In particular, if the name denotes a variable of an access-to-variable type then a dereference of the name provides a variable view.

-In the Observed state, the name provides a constant view (even if the named object is a variable).
-If it denotes an access object then a dereference of the name provides a constant view [redundant: , even if the object is of an access-to-variable type].

-In the Moved state, the name is unusable for reading (although the name itself can be assigned to).

-In the Borrowed state, the name is unusable for writing, observing and borrowing (see below).
+When a path P is marked as Observed or Persistent, then all names whose extracted path is an extension of P provide a constant view of their denoted object and its reachable parts (even if the root object is a variable).
+If P is marked as Persistent, then it will never be possible to modify its denoted object and its reachable parts again in the program, and it is OK to lose track of the owner of its potential access-to-variable parts.

+When a path P is marked as Moved, then names whose extracted path is an extension of P cannot be used to read or modify the objected denoted by P or its reachable parts (although names whose extracted path is a strict prefix of P can be assigned to).

+When a path P is marked as Borrowed, then names whose extracted path is an extension of P cannot be used to read or modify the objected denoted by P or its reachable parts, and names whose extracted path is a strict prefix of P cannot be assigned to.

+A path P is said to have *unrestricted prefixes* if all prefixes of P are unmarked.

+A path P is said to be *unrestricted*, if P has unrestricted prefixes and no extensions of P are marked as either Observed, Borrowed, or Moved [A path P can be unrestricted even if there are extensions of P which are marked as Persistent].

+A path P said to be *observable*, if no prefixes of P and no extensions P are marked as either Borrowed or Moved.

+The ownership rules presented in this section ensure that:

+- [single-ownership] if a given object O is denoted by two distinct paths P1 and P2 at a given program point and P1 is unrestricted, then P2 is not observable.

+Together with the fact that:

+- [ownership-write] O can only be written from a name with an unrestricted extracted path and
+- [ownership-read] O can only be read from a name with an observable extracted path,

+these are enough to ensure absence of harmful aliasing.

 .. index:: ownership; move
            ownership; observe
            ownership; borrow

-Unless otherwise specified, a name that denotes an object has an initial ownership state of Unrestricted if it is variable and Observed if it is a constant view.
+Unless otherwise specified, all paths are initially unmarked except:

+- a root object R is marked as Observed if R is a constant and does not have an access-to-variable type, and
+- a dereference is marked as Persistent if its prefix is a path denoting an object of an access-to-constant type.

-Certain constructs (described below) are said to *observe*, *borrow*, or *move* the value of an object; these may change the ownership state (to Observed, Borrowed, or Moved respectively) of a name within a certain portion of the program text (described below).
-In the first two cases (i.e. observing and borrowing), the ownership state of a name reverts to its previous value at the end of this region of text.
+Certain constructs (described below) are said to *observe*, *borrow*, or *move* a path; these may change the ownership markers (to Observed, Borrowed, or Moved respectively) of a path within a certain portion of the program text (described below).
+In the first two cases (i.e. observing and borrowing), the ownership marker of the path reverts to its previous value at the end of this region of text.
+The markers are considered to be reverted after the finalization of the borrower/observer but before the finalization of the root of the borrowed or observed paths if they are declared in the same memory region.

+If the root object of a name is a stand-alone object or a formal parameter, then the *known extracted path* of that name is either:

+- the path extracted from the name, if it does not include any traversal function calls from the root object,
+- the path extracted from the first parameter to the innermost traversal function call within the name otherwise.

+[Redundant: The root of the known extracted path of a name is always the root object of the name.]

+A *markable expression* is either a name whose root object is a stand-alone object or a formal parameter or a reference to the Access attribute whose prefix is a name whose root object is a stand-alone object or a formal parameter.

+By extension, the root object and known extracted path of a markable expression are defined as the root object and known extracted path of the prefix for a reference to the Access attribute and of the name otherwise.

-The following operations *observe* a name that denotes an object and identify a corresponding *observer*:
+The following operations *observe* a path and identify a corresponding *observer*:

 - An assignment operation that is used to initialize an access object, where this target object (the observer) is a stand-alone variable of an